 The name Caleb comes from the Hebrew word for “dog.”
 Modern translations, however, often include references to faith and devotion.

 Theodore, often shortened to Teddy, has religious connotations: The name means God-given.
-Perhaps the most famous Theodore in American history was the 26th President Theodore Roosevelt, for which the classic childrens’ toy is named after, the teddy bear.
+Perhaps the most famous Theodore in American history was the 26th President Theodore Roosevelt, for whom the classic children's toy, the teddy bear, is named.

 Christopher has Greek origins and a meaning of “one who carries Christ.”
-It has been a popular name for boys for decades, peaking at #2 first in 1972–73, and then again from 1979 to 1994.
+It has been a popular name for boys for decades, first from 1972 to 1973, and then again from 1979 to 1994.

 Perhaps most well known as the surname of the 16th U.S. president, Lincoln now holds its own as a popular first name.
 The name has Celtic and English origins, and means “lakeside colony.”

 The name Anthony, said to mean “priceless one,” is Latin in origin.
-It can be traced to the Roman family name "Antonius," of which the famous historial figure Marcus Anotonius (also known as Mark Anthony in English) belonged.
-He was a ruler and general who lived from 83–30 B.C.; and was married to Cleopatra at the end of both of their lives.
+It can be traced to the Roman family name "Antonius," of which the famous historial figure Marcus Antonius (also known as Mark Anthony in English) belonged.
+He was a ruler and general who lived from 83-30 B.C. and and was married to Cleopatra at the end of both of their lives.